 During this phase we have therefore geared our programme towards the children acquiring some basic skills, including reading, writing and maths.
 However, instead of drilling them all to learn the same information in the same way, and to be able to repeat it back by rote, we have the time and capacity to explore these subjects in a leisurely way together – our lessons are structured inquiries alongside an adult rather than a process of drilling and testing.
-Kaitlynn will show the children how the English language has been constructed so that they learn to read and understand the meaning of what they read simultaneously.
-Jean will read one-on-one with each child at least once per week.
-Gogo will teach them how to write, both in the fine motor control sense and in the sense of how to construct a paragraph and tell a story.
-Ryjin will support them how to use technology in their lives – in particular for finding and analysing information critically.
-Kate, Tammy and Cassie will teach them a wide variety of maths concepts and tools, but always in an applied and playful way.
 The key idea we want this age-group to understand is that everything is “figure-outable”.
 Even if you don’t know how to do something, you can figure it out, or get help to figure it out in a way that makes sense to you.

 Yoga, Art, Music, ATB, Sport, MMA, Makerspace, Workshop and CST

-In addition to these structured inquiry processes described above, these children will also participate in yoga, art, music, Awareness through the Body (ATB), sport and mixed martial arts during their week at school.
+In addition to these structured inquiries exploring literacy and numeracy, these children will also participate in yoga, art, music, Awareness through the Body (ATB), sport, gardening, woodwork and mixed martial arts during their week at school.

 We will also be undertaking practical Maker space projects like lego challenges as a pre-cursor to workshop time for the Grade 1s and 2s.
-The Grade 3s and 4s will be starting Workshop classes with Ian and Sandile where they will be taught a wide range of practical skills in the course of making things out of wood, metal and Perspex.
-For example, they will be making lamps out of wood, Perspex keyrings, and undertaking a variety of other projects during the year with the purpose of learning and applying practical skills in the course of making things that they can take home and use.
+The Grade 3s and 4s will be starting Workshop classes with Sandile where they will be taught a wide range of practical skills in the course of making things out of wood, metal and Perspex.

 This is the “reading to learn” phase of school, as opposed to the “learning to read” of our first four years of school.
-This phase is when the children have already developed a whole lot of capacities and skills, and now it is a case of putting these into practise and refining them while doing things that interest you specifically.
-2019 will be the first year that we will have children above primary school age attending our school, and we have designed a very rich and exciting programme for these children as well as the children in their last three years of primary school.
+This phase is when the children have already developed a whole lot of capacities and skills, and now it is a case of putting these into practice and refining them while doing things that interest you specifically.
+2020 will be the second year that we will have children above primary school age attending our school, and we continue to evolve a very rich and exciting programme for these children as well as the children in their last three years of primary school.

 To facilitate these projects we have scheduled six hours per week into our Eagles’ timetable.
 Each Eagle will have a desk space allocated to them in the computer classroom and can either bring their own computer, or make use of a school computer to undertake their projects during this time.
-The Eagles will have access to daily support from Ryjin, Cassie or Kaitlynn, as well as occasional support from Claire, Gogo, Donovan, Kaley, Kyle, Tammy, Dael, Ian, Sandile or anyone else we can secure to support their project once they have defined and scoped it.
+The Eagles will have access to daily support from Gogo, Cassie, Ryjin, Kaley, Dael, Trish, Sandile, Daniel and Amber.

 Practical Self-sufficiency programme